amaanabbasi/Image-Classifier/README.md

 # Image-Classifier
-This is a image classifier that runs in browser
+This is a image classifier,it run in browser